spm/spm-docs/docs/tutorials/fmri/block/preprocessing/slice_timing.md

 2. Select `Data` :material-arrow-right-bold: `New Session` :material-arrow-right-bold: `Session`.
 3. In the pop-up window, use the left-hand panel to navigate to `sub-01/func/`.
 4. Identify the realigned time series - this will be the file with an `r` prefix, i.e. `rsub-01_task-auditory_bold.nii`.
 Use the box underneath the `Filter` button to show a 4D file by replacing `1` with `NaN` and pressing ++return++.
-You can do this in combination with filtering for files starting with `r` by typing in `^r.*` in the `Filter` box and pressing ++return++.
+You can do this in combination with filtering for file names starting with `r` by typing in `^r.*` in the `Filter` box and pressing ++return++.

     !!! tip "Top tip"
-        The `Filter` box allows you to filter files based on a specific combination of characters.
-The syntax used in filtering file is based on regular expressions.
+        The `Filter` box allows you to filter file names based on a specific combination of characters.
+The syntax used in filtering files is based on regular expressions.
 Below are some useful expressions for selecting files:

         * `.` a period indicates any character.
 Filtering for `...` would show all files containing at least 3 characters.
 To filter for files containing a period in their name, use `\.`